Sir Syed Global Scholar Award: Community engagement

-Award recipients often remain involved in the program after completing their studies.
+Many award recipients stay involved with the program after completing their studies.
 Many participate in peer mentoring, educational outreach, and nonprofit efforts to expand access to international education opportunities for underrepresented groups.
-This community-driven model has helped sustain a long-term network of support and guidance.
+This structure has contributed to the development of a continuing peer and alumni network.

 Media coverage

-The initiative has received coverage in both Indian and international media for promoting academic mobility among minority and underrepresented students.
+The initiative has been covered in Indian and international media, particularly for its role in supporting students from underrepresented backgrounds pursuing education abroad.
 A 2013 article in Business Standard highlighted its early collaborations with U.S. institutions that hosted AMU students for summer research internships.
 The Higher Education Review also reported on these partnerships.

 Each year, announcements of the SSGSA awards are covered by Indian media outlets including the Hindustan Times, Ummid News, and Salam-e-Vatan.